 Residential treatment doesn’t just help your daughter form healthier relationships with people and technology–it also helps parents develop the knowledge and skills to identify when their child is struggling.

 Asheville Academy offers residential treatment for girls

-Asheville Academy for Girls offers residential treatment in a therapeutic boarding school setting for young girls, ages 10-14, struggling with anxiety, depression, ADHD, and other behavioral or emotional issues.
+Asheville Academy offers residential treatment in a therapeutic boarding school setting for young girls, ages 10-14, struggling with anxiety, depression, ADHD, and other behavioral or emotional issues.

 For more information about how Asheville Academy can help your daughter, call 800-264-8709 today.